-New regulations in low-rise construction in Russia
+New low-rise construction regulations in Russia

 Key Changes in SP 50.13330.2024